 The eighth module is a short chapter on genetics.
 Experiments with punet squares are done in this chapter.

 The ninth module is a great chapter on creation vs. evolution.
 Dr. Wile goes over microevolution and macroevolution.
 Charles Darwin is introduced along with his theories.
 It is great chapter with wonderful tidbits of interesting information.

 The eleventh chapter is where all the fun begins.
 This chapter is the study of invertebrates.
-The student will disect the earthworm.
-This is a great disection to start with.
+The student will dissect the earthworm.
+This is a great dissection to start with.
 It’s interesting and easy to do.

-The twelth module studies one phylum; Pylum Arthopoda.
-The student has the oppprotunity to disect a second time.
+The twelfth module studies one phylum; Pylum Arthopoda.
+The student has the opportunity to dissect a second time.
 This time it is the crayfish.
-This is another great disection.
+This is another great dissection.
 It is very interesting and fun.
 The student will also study insects and spiders.

 Modules fourteen and fifteen are the study of Kingdom Plantae.
 Again, their will be experiments using the microscope.
 There is an experiment to dissect a flower, not as fun as the frog but still interesting.